dot-sky/todo-app/README.md

-# Todo App (Development 50%)
+# SimplyDone

-A simple, modern Todo App built with JavaScript, Webpack, and date-fns.
-This application allows users to manage their tasks efficiently with an intuitive UI.
+A minimalist web application built with HTML, CSS, JavaScript and local storage.
+This application allows users to manage their tasks with a simple interface.

 ## Features

-- Add, edit, and delete tasks
+- Add, edit, and delete tasks.
-- Organize tasks with due dates
+- Organize your tasks in projects.
+- See all of your tasks for the day or the week.
+- Data persistency, tasks and projects are stored on the browser.
-- Responsive and minimalist UI
+- Responsive and minimalist UI.

+## Try it now!

+Click here to start organizing your tasks: [https://dot-sky.github.io/todo-app/](https://dot-sky.github.io/todo-app/)

 ## Installation